Achieve via this 5-day course a total immersion in software development best practice. Improve your development outcomes!

 This 5-day course in Software Engineering provides an overview of the elements for the effective realization of software and software-intensive systems that are cost-effective, on schedule and meet stakeholder needs over the full life cycle.

 The course approaches software development from, simultaneously, a software technology and a systems perspective in the engineering of small and large, simple and complex software, and software-intensive systems.
-The course provides proven principles and effective methods for creating solutions to satisfying stakeholders with excellent, cost-effective software.
+The course provides proven principles and effective methods for creating solutions to satisfying stakeholders with excellent, cost-effective software, reflecting agile and incremental approaches.

-- This course is accredited by Engineering Council of South Africa (ECSA) for CPD 5 points (ref.
-INCOSE 20/005)
+- This course is accredited by ECSA South Africa for CPD 5 points (ref.
+INCOSE 23/005)

 - This course may qualify for CPD, CLP and similar purposes with other organizations (40 instructor hours)